 The invasion takes place with the blessing of United States President Gerald Ford and US Secretary of State Henry Kissinger, who meet with Suharto in Jakarta on 6 December, the day before the Indonesian troops are mobilised.

 It is estimated that 60,000 East Timorese, or 10% of the population, are killed in the first two months of the invasion.
-All told, up to 250,000 of East Timor's 1975 population of about 650,000 will die as a result of the occupation and the famine that follows.
+All told, up to 250,000 of East Timor's 1975 population of about 650,000 die as a result of the occupation and the famine that follows.

 Most of the world, including Portugal, never recognises the annexation and the move is condemned by the United Nations (UN), which continues to recognise Portuguese sovereignty over the territory.